ignaciosamba/strikr-legals/privacy_policy.md

 - As required by law, such as to comply with a subpoena or similar legal process
 - When they believe in good faith that disclosure is necessary to protect their rights, protect your safety or the safety of others, investigate fraud, or respond to a government request
 - With their trusted service providers who work on their behalf, do not have an independent use of the information disclosed to them, and have agreed to adhere to the rules set forth in this privacy statement

 ---

+## International Data Transfers

+Some of the third-party services used by the Application (including Firebase, AdMob, Google Analytics, and AppLovin) are operated by companies based in the **United States**.
+Your personal data may therefore be transferred to and processed in the United States or other countries outside the European Economic Area (EEA).

+These transfers are carried out in compliance with the GDPR, based on the use of **Standard Contractual Clauses (SCCs)** approved by the European Commission, or other appropriate safeguards.
+For more details, please refer to [Google's Data Transfer Framework](https://privacy.google.com/businesses/gdprcontrollerterms/) and [AppLovin's Privacy Policy](https://www.applovin.com/privacy/).

+---